2lindell/advent/docs/source.txt

 To wake the sleeping dwarves:
 	say [M136]"The resulting ruckus has awakened the dwarves.
 There are now several threatening little dwarves in the room with you!
 Most of them throw knives at you!
 All of them get you!";
-	end the story finally;
+	end the story finally.
-	rule succeeds.

 Section -

 [L116]At_Sw_End is a lighted room in End Game Area with printed name "At SW End" and brief description "You're at SW end.".
 "You are at the southwest end of the repository.
 To one side is a pit full of fierce green snakes.
 On the other side is a row of small wicker cages, each of which contains a little sulking bird.
 In one corner is a bundle of black rods with rusty marks on their ends.
 A large number of velvet pillows are scattered about on the floor.
 A vast mirror stretches off to the northeast.
 At your feet is a large steel grate, next to which is a sign which reads, 'TREASURE VAULT.
 Keys in main office.'".
 Understand "southwest/sw/end/of/repository" as At_Sw_End.

 [ccr]The repository grate is a locked scenery door with printed name "steel grate" and description "It just looks like an ordinary steel grate.".
 It is down from At_Sw_End.